splunk/observability-workshop/content/en/s4r/30-initial-tour/1-homepage.md

 {{% button icon="clock" %}}5 minutes{{% /button %}}

 After you register and log into the Splunk Observability UI, as described [here](../2-initial-tour/), you will be taken to the Splunk Observability Cloud Home Page.
-This Home or Landing page has 6 distinct sections that provides either useful information or allows you to navigate Splunk Observability Cloud.
+This Home or Landing page has 6 distinct sections that provide either useful information or allow you to navigate Splunk Observability Cloud.

 ![home page](../images/home-screen.png?width=30vw)